 Classroom and office phones are not to be used for personal calls.
 Students will not be called to the office to receive telephone calls.
 Due to limited staffing, we will attempt to deliver messages to students by 2:45 pm.
 Students should not ask teachers to make calls from the classroom.
 There is a telephone available in the main office if students need to call home during the day.
-Students may be allowed to use their cell phones in the office with permission only, before school, after school, during lunch, or the last 5 minutes of 6th hour with teacher permission.
+Students may be allowed to use their cell phones in the office with permission only, before school, after school, during lunch.